digital SLR guide

 • Will I find that the size and weight of an SLR is too much to lug around and will it sit in the closet all the time?

-If your answers to these questions are "no", "point-and-shoot" and "yes" then you don't want your first beginner digital SLR to cost half your paycheck.
+If your answers to these questions are "no", "point-and-shoot" and "maybe" then you don't want your first beginner digital SLR to cost half your paycheck.

 The good news for you is that there are plenty of great used cameras currently available since early adopters - like me - are now trading up their old cameras for some of the spiffy features that are only available on modern SLRs.

-What new features would you be missing out on by purchasing an old camera (and by old I mean from 2 years ago)?
+What new features would you be missing out on by purchasing a two-year old camera?

-1. Dust Control - new cameras prevent dust from attaching to the camera sensor.
-Dust shows up as little black specs in every digital photo you take.
+1. Dust Control - new cameras prevent dust from attaching to the camera sensor which shows up as black spots in every picture you take

 2. Live View LCD - an LCD that shows you a preview of the photo you're about to take, just like on compact digital cameras